 - 1/2 cup panko bread crumbs

 - 1/4 cup parmesan cheese

 Preheat oven to 350.
 Boil a large pot of water.
-Add noodles and cook until al dente.
+Add pasta and cook until al dente.
 Drain and set aside.

 In a saucepan, heat butter over medium-high until foaming, or use the “wetter version” amounts here.
 Stir in the flour to make a roux, cook about 2 minutes.
 Whisk in the milk and chicken broth, bit by bit, to make a smooth sauce.
 Cook, stirring, until just slightly thickened, another minute or two.
 It will get a bit darker too.
 Season with salt and pepper to taste.

 Flake the tuna while adding it to the vegetables.
-Add peas, hot sauce, lemon zest, white sauce and the noodles, and stir to mix.
+Add peas, hot sauce, white sauce mixture and the noodles, and stir to mix.
 Grease a 13×9 casserole and transfer the tuna noodle mixture into it.

 Melt 1-1/2 tablespoons of butter in the microwave or on the stove.
-Combine panko breadcrumbs and parmesan in a small bowl, add the butter and stir to mix.
+Combine panko breadcrumbs and parmesan in a small bowl, add the butter, lemon zest, garlic powder and salt, stir to mix.
 Sprinkle over the casserole.
 Put the casserole in the oven and bake until it is bubbly, about 30 minutes.